whitneyburton/portfolios/students/1701-back/20170302-yohanan-girma-assefa-m1.markdown

 ## Areas of Emphasis

-Understand the fundmentals of Ruby.
+Understand the foundations of Ruby.

 ## Self-Assessment Scores